Excelam/Excelam/README.md

 Next stages will be to manage others types: date, time, fraction, percentage, scientific and currencies (Euro, Dollar and others).

-# Start using the library
+# 2/ Create or open an Excel file

 ## create a new excel file